 - Using keywords in the URL of your website and (sub)headers

-When you’re done writing, adding keywords, and breaking up your content in small easy-to-read paragraphs, headers, and subheaders, you can check your on-page SEO-score with RankMath: a plugin that is every blogger’s best friend!
-It shows you the SEO-readiness of your post and where you need to improve.
+When you’re done writing, adding keywords, and breaking up your content into small easy-to-read paragraphs, headers, and subheaders, you can check your on-page SEO score with Yoast: a plugin that is every blogger’s best friend!
+It shows you the SEO readiness of your post and where you need to improve.

 What does your permalink look like?

 Have you already adjusted the slug of your blog post?
 If you haven’t, WordPress will automatically use the title of your post.
 And the title of your post is pretty much always too long to serve as a slug.
 The slug is the part of the URL that comes after the domain name.
 For example she-can-blog.com/start-a-blog.

 Don’t forget to use your keywords in the slug as well!